spicysomtam/k3s-aws-cluster/README.md

 ## Deploying multiple clusters via the prefix

 If you are going to do this, its worth using `terraform workspaces` for each prefix, so you can track the state for each cluster.

+## Bastion host

+You can enable a bastion (jump) host if the k3s nodes are put on private subnets to allow you to jump to them from a public subnet.
+See `variables.tf`.